Fix GPS device in vehicles, urge police

 The Tiruchi City Police has advised buyers of four-wheelers to install Global Positioning System (GPS) device for easier detection in dealing with stolen vehicle cases.

-Installation of GPS device in four-wheelers would enable those buying such vehicles for own use or using them for rental basis to ensure that it reached the destined place through the App.
+Installation of GPS device in four-wheelers would enable those buying such vehicles for own use or using them for rental basis to ensure that it reaches the destined place through the App.

-Owners of cars used for rental basis and those owning lorries would also be in a position to know the location of their vehicles once they were equipped with GPS device without having to make a call to the driver.
+Owners of cars used for rental basis and those owning lorries would also be in a position to know the location of their vehicles once the vehicles were equipped with GPS device without having to make a call to the driver.

-Equipping the vehicles with GPS device would enable the law enforcers to speedily know their movement in case the vehicles were stolen besides helping in easier detection, a police press release said.
+Equipping the vehicles with GPS device would enable the law enforcers to speedily know their movement in case the vehicles were stolen, a police press release said.

-The police has advised the public to realise the importance of equipping GPS device costing ₹ 4,000 to ₹5,000 as a safety measure in vehicles which were purchased by investing a heavy amount.
+The City Police has advised the public to realise the importance of equipping GPS device costing ₹4,000 to ₹5,000 as a safety measure in their vehicles which were purchased by investing a heavy amount.

-The police convened a special meeting with dealers of cars here on Saturday as per the instruction of the Commissioner of Police to drive home the message of installing GPS device and the benefits to customers.
-The dealers were also asked to insist the customers to install the GPS device.
+The police convened a special meeting with dealers of cars here on Saturday as per the instruction of the Commissioner of Police asking them to drive home to the customers the message on the importance of installing GPS device and the benefits.
+The dealers were also asked to insist upon the customers to equip the new vehicles with GPS device.

 You have reached your limit for free articles this month.